Snaplines for elements

 Styling Snaplines

 Snaplines can be customized in CSS.
-Snapline is a <div>
+Snapline is a <div> HTML element that has the snapline CSS class set.

 Moreover, you can customize horizontal and vertical snaplines differently by using the horizontal and vertical CSS class.